tgrabiec/perf-scripts/README.md

     -p `pgrep scylla`
 ```

-For flame graphs, you need to also collect backtraces by adding `--call-graph dwarf` to the command line argments.
+For flame graphs, you need to also collect backtraces by adding `--call-graph dwarf` to the command line arguments.

 2. Generate the log